Your cloud provider

 See it hold your data hostage to no one.

-Request a guided demo — encrypt a file, watch it fragment across real clouds, and confirm the operator never sees it.
+Book a walkthrough — encrypt a file, watch it fragment across real, independent clouds, and confirm the operator never sees it.